 We humbly ask you, your family, and your church to remember to pray for:

-> Christmas Gospel outreach teaching and preaching as we partner with local churches to take full advantage of the most wonderful time of the year for witnessing
+> Christmas Gospel outreach teaching and preaching as we partner with local churches to continue taking full advantage of the most wonderful time of the year for witnessing

 > TCC Radio expansion as we make contact with more radio station executives to broadcast our program